code2dipi/nasa-asteroid-backend/nasa-asteroids/README.md

      2. http://localhost:8080/api/asteroids/details/54376887?apiKey=dhYabotopiVNsXMDMyLkGLE3EjomwBi8jMVipGzr

 ### Testing.
-1. The application can be tested on postman by sending HTTP GET:
+1. The application can be tested on postman:

 #### The Query Parameters for first endpoint(asteroids/landing):
-Key                       Value

-startDate                 YYYY-MM-DD (eg.2023-08-01)
+- startDate                 YYYY-MM-DD (eg.2023-08-01)
-endDate                   YYYY-MM-DD  (2023-08-08) (7 days after start_date)
+- endDate                   YYYY-MM-DD  (2023-08-08) (7 days after start_date)
-apiKey                   dhYabotopiVNsXMDMyLkGLE3EjomwBi8jMVipGzr
+- apiKey                   dhYabotopiVNsXMDMyLkGLE3EjomwBi8jMVipGzr

 #### The Path Parameters for second endpoint(asteroids/details) for testing in postman:
 The astroid_id from the previous endpoint response(list of aesteroids) can be used to loop up details of specific aesteroid.